Vertep: Composition

 The sacred act was based on the Nativity scene with interludes, while the secular was based on day-to-day life often lampooning the various national traits of the local population with characters such as the Kozak (Ukrainian/Cossack), Liakh (Pole), Moskal (Muscovite), Zhyd (Jew), Tsyhan (Gypsy).
 Each was accompanied by representative dance music (Kozachok, Krakowiak, Kamarinskaya, etc.) Religious Christmas carols were also sung, often in harmony.
-Some early verteps told of the destruction of the Cossack Sich.
+Some verteps told of the destruction of the Zaporozhian Sich.
+Unlike real-life and allegorical personalities, religious figures such as Jesus Christ and Virgin Mary were never included in vertep performances.